Roshrini/mxnet/docs/api/scala/ndarray.md

     scala> val a = NDArray.zeros(100, 50)
     scala> // all-one array of dimension 256x32x128x1 scala> val b = NDArray.ones(256, 32, 128, 1)
-    scala> // initialize array with contents, you can specify dimensions of array using Shape parameter while creating array. scala> val c = NDArray.array(Array(1, 2, 3, 4, 5, 6), shape = Shape(2, 3))
+    scala> // Initialize array with contents.
+You can specify dimensions of an array using the Shape parameter while creating array. scala> val c = NDArray.array(Array(1, 2, 3, 4, 5, 6), shape = Shape(2, 3))
 ```
 This is similar to the way you use `numpy`.